Free US shipping $30+

 Can You Use Hair Fibers Every Day?

-Yes, hair fibers are designed to be applied daily and washed out each evening.
+Yes, hair fibers are designed to be applied each morning and washed out each evening.
 They are a cosmetic surface product, not a treatment or medication.
 They sit on existing hair strands through electrostatic charge, create the appearance of fuller coverage, and rinse away with standard shampoo.

-The daily-use question, however, is really a formula question.
-The concept of applying tiny fiber particles to your hair every day is not inherently risky.
+This is really an ingredient question.
+The concept of applying tiny fiber particles to your hair every morning is not inherently risky.
 The risk comes from what is in those particles.
-A formula with six or more chemical compounds deposits a different residue profile on your scalp than a formula with three natural ingredients, and over 365 applications per year, that difference compounds.
+A product with six or more chemical compounds deposits a different residue profile on your scalp than one with three natural ingredients, and over 365 applications per year, that difference compounds.

-Think of it this way: washing your hands with soap daily is safe.
-Washing your hands with industrial solvent daily is not.
+Think of it this way: washing your hands with soap every day is safe.
+Washing your hands with industrial solvent every day is not.
 The action is the same.
-The formula determines the outcome.
+The ingredients determine the outcome.
 Hair fibers work exactly the same way.

 2